**Homework 2: Conditionals and Loops**

 mention them).
 It should report them in plural or in singular, appropriately.

-Here are two example interactions with the script in the terminal console that we expect:
+Here are several example interactions with the script in the terminal console

 ~~~ none